-The County Executive and the Board of Chosen Freeholders may amend this program statement at any time.
-Should any portion of this document be determined invalid or inappropriate or be deleted by Resolution of the Board of Chosen Freeholders, the remainder of the document shall remain in full force and effect.
+The County Executive and the Board of County Commissioners may amend this program statement at any time.
+Should any portion of this document be determined invalid or inappropriate or be deleted by Resolution of the Board of County Commissioners, the remainder of the document shall remain in full force and effect.

-- I. The County Executive and Board of Chosen Freeholders maintains the following discretion: - 1.
-The Freeholders must approve all grant awards to projects. - 2.
-The Freeholders must determine annually, upon a recommendation of the County Executive, whether to raise Trust Fund dollars and the annual rate or amount to be raised. - 3.
-The Freeholders may allocate Trust Fund dollars for the payment of debt service on indebtedness issued or incurred by the County for land acquisition, development of lands acquired for recreation or conservation purposes, and historic preservation activities. - 4.
-The County Executive and the Board of Chosen Freeholders shall determine whether to continue the Trust Fund program in its present form or as modified. - II.
+- I. The County Executive and Board of County Commissioners maintains the following discretion: - 1.
+The County Commissioners must approve all grant awards to projects. - 2.
+The County Commissioners must determine annually, upon a recommendation of the County Executive, whether to raise Trust Fund dollars and the annual rate or amount to be raised. - 3.
+The County Commissioners may allocate Trust Fund dollars for the payment of debt service on indebtedness issued or incurred by the County for land acquisition, development of lands acquired for recreation or conservation purposes, and historic preservation activities. - 4.
+The County Executive and the Board of County Commissioners shall determine whether to continue the Trust Fund program in its present form or as modified. - II.
 Discretion to Relax Administrative, Procedural, and/or Substantive Requirements - 1.
 The County may, in its discretion and if consistent with the principles and purposes of the Trust Fund Program Statement, relax the strict application of any of the administrative, procedural, and/or substantive requirements of the Trust Fund Program Statement and/or other non-statutory requirements when necessary and in the public interest, for good cause shown by the grant recipient for land acquisition.
 Such authority does not extend to statutory requirements, legislative mandates, Green Acres Rules and Regulations, or any other independent authority.

-The County is under no obligation to relax any of the administrative, substantive, or procedural requirements and retains complete discretion to determine whether to do so.

-2. Procedure for Requesting Relief from Administrative, Procedural, and/or Substantive Requirements

-Any Trust Fund grant recipient for land acquisition who seeks relief from any administrative, procedural, and/or substantive requirements(s) of the Trust Fund shall submit a written petition to the Department of Planning and Economic Development for consideration.
-The grant recipient shall also submit a copy of the petition to the Clerk to the Board of Chosen Freeholders, who will circulate it to the Board of Chosen Freeholders and the County Executive.
+The County is under no obligation to relax any of the administrative, substantive, or procedural requirements and retains complete discretion to determine whether to do so. - 2.
+Procedure for Requesting Relief from Administrative, Procedural, and/or Substantive Requirements - Any Trust Fund grant recipient for land acquisition who seeks relief from any administrative, procedural, and/or substantive requirements(s) of the Trust Fund shall submit a written petition to the Department of Parks, Division of Land Management.
+The grant recipient shall also submit a copy of the petition to the Clerk to the Board of County Commissioners, who will circulate it to the Board of County Commissioners and the County Executive.

-The Department of Planning and Economic Development shall review the petition and present the request to the Trust Fund Public Advisory Committee.
+The Department of Parks shall review the petition and present the request to the Trust Fund Public Advisory Committee.
 The petitioner shall make a presentation to the Trust Fund Public Advisory Committee in support of the requested relief.

-After affording a hearing to the grant recipient, the Trust Fund Public Advisory Committee shall make a recommendation concerning the disposition of the petition to the County Executive and the Board of Chosen Freeholders.
+After affording a hearing to the grant recipient, the Trust Fund Public Advisory Committee shall make a recommendation concerning the disposition of the petition to the County Executive and the Board of County Commissioners.
 Pursuant to N.J.S.A.
-40:12-15 et seq, any petition shall take the form of a recommendation from the Trust Fund Public Advisory Committee to the Freeholders prior to any formal action by the Freeholders."
+40:12-15 et seq, any petition shall take the form of a recommendation from the Trust Fund Public Advisory Committee to the County Commissioners prior to any formal action by the County Commissioners."